- Real Name: Sidney.

 Bonuses and Limitations:

 - Invulnerability: Counteracts Physical Damage, Counteracts Mental Damage, Counteracts Mystical Damage.
-Successful use of Invulnerability against Physical Damage indicates destruction of Death’s host body.
-Dispersal is now always on, until a new host can be found.
+Successful use of Invulnerability against Physical Damage indicates destruction of Mortis’s host body.
+Fluid Form is now always on, until a new host can be found.

 Occultist: 10, Gadgetry: 08